HBuker/HBuker.github.io/README.md

 # Portfolio

-My personal website that I set up to be able to quickly showcase my research, and other relevant events in my life.
+My personal website that I set up using a public template by jrosseruk (see link at bottom of readme) to be able to quickly showcase my research, and other relevant events in my life.